RicarGit/React-JSONPlaceholder-Albums-Project/README.md

-# This is an exercise project for learning purpose!!!
+# This is an exercise project proposed by B7Web!!!

+## The objective is to create 3 pages using fake api JSONPlaceholder and recently learned Axios and React Routers!

+---

 [![Netlify Status](https://api.netlify.com/api/v1/badges/154918cc-0705-4db0-84b6-daa85dc10e9c/deploy-status)](https://app.netlify.com/sites/react-jsonplaceholder-albums-project/deploys)